 The novel’s purpose is to remind us that the elderly were not always so – leading lives more daring and risque than their current states may suggest.

-Although unavoidably sad and poignant in places, in the main Muriel Spark’s trademark dark humour and lazer sharp wit make the subject of death and growing old quite palatable, and to my great surprise on some occasions laugh out loud funny.
-In the same way the Latin phrase should be interpreted, the underlying message of the story Memento Mori is a life-affirming one.
+Although unavoidably sad and poignant in places, in the main Muriel Spark’s trademark dark humour and laser sharp wit make the subject of death and growing old quite palatable, and to my great surprise on some occasions laugh out loud funny.
+In the same way, the Latin phrase should be interpreted, the underlying message of the story Memento Mori is a life-affirming one.

 I listened to Memento Mori in audio.
 A relatively short novel, it is a quick listen at only 6.5 hours.
 Narrator Nadia May’s delivery is well paced, the dry humour pitch perfect and the elderly character voices executed well (listen to an audio sample).